cgu-swebe-2019/rebelbogota.github.io/SessionE.md

 Presenter     | Talk Title
 --------------|------------|
-O'Sub Kwon |	Forcing to Persuade with the Unanimity Rule Jonathan Woon	| Incomplete Counterfactual Cognition and the Strategy Method in Cheap Talk Games Huan Xie |	Persuasion Bias in Science: An Experiment Ann-kathrin Koessler |	Setting New Behavioural Standards: Sustainability Pledges and How Conformity Influences their Outreach
+Jonathan Woon	| Incomplete Counterfactual Cognition and the Strategy Method in Cheap Talk Games Huan Xie |	Persuasion Bias in Science: An Experiment Ann-Kathrin Koessler |	Setting New Behavioural Standards: Sustainability Pledges and How Conformity Influences their Outreach

 [Back to Sessions Overview](README.md)